Everhard II van Limburg Hohenlimburg: Beginning of Hundred Years' War (1337-1453)

 Everhard was involved as a knight in many armed engagements in the first half of the 14th century.
 The years from 1337 onwards are seen as the initial phase of the later so-called Hundred Years War.
-Since autumn 1336 there had been a lively exchange of messengers between the young English King Edward III (1310-1377) and continental princes.
-Through extensive promises to pay, the Englishman was able to sign an acreement almost with all of the great by the end of 1337.
+Since autumn 1336 there had been a lively exchange of messengers between the young English King Edward III (1310–1377) and continental princes.
+Through extensive promises to pay, the Englishman was able to sign an agreement with almost all of the great by the end of 1337.
 On May 26, 1337, Everhard of Limburg Hohenlimburg became a vassal of king Eduard III.
-Count Reinoud II of Gelre,“the Black” of Guelders, had married Eduard's sister a few years earlier.
-He acted in the river Rhein region as a sort of subcontractor for his brother-in-law, to recruit nobles as vassals for Eduard.
-On May 26 “Datum apud Westmonasterium vicesimo sexto Maii” he was ordered to pay Everhard of Limburg 100 small Florins.
+Count Reinoud II of Gelre,“the Black” of Guelders, had married Edward's sister a few years earlier.
+He acted in the river Rhein region as a sort of subcontractor for his brother-in-law, to recruit nobles as vassals for Edward.
+On May 26 “Datum apud Westmonasterium vicesimo sexto Maii” he was ordered to pay Everhard of Limburg 100 small florins.